 AE Spiritual Knowledge Management

-In our research we particularly focus in on the following topics:
+In our research we particularly focus on the following topics:

 Knowledge-based Vision Development on the individual level